gregwell/rental-system-web-app/README.md

 ## Engineering thesis:

-The theoretical side was described in [this document](/projekt-dyplomowy.pdf).
-The text was written in Polish language(!).
+The theoretical side was described in [our engineering thesis](/projekt-dyplomowy.pdf).
+The document language is Polish.

 ## Tech stack: